 - 1. Panel Light Normally used in dark areas or at night time.
 When activated, panel lights will illuminate.
 When the generator is not in use be sure to turn the panel light switch to the OFF position. - 2.
-Panel Light Switch When activated will turn on control panel light. - Oil Pressure Gauge During normal operation this gauge should read between 42 ~71 psi.
+Panel Light Switch When activated will turn on control panel light. - 3.
+Oil Pressure Gauge During normal operation this gauge should read between 42 ~71 psi.
 (290~490 kPa).
 When starting the generator the oil pressure may read a little higher, but after the engine warms up the oil pressure should return to the correct pressure range. - 4.
-Water Temperature Gauge During normal operation this gauge be should read between 167°~203°F (75° ~95°C). - 5.
-Charging Ammeter Gauge Indicates the current being supplied by the engine's alternator which provides current for generator's control circuits and battery charging system. - 6.
-Fuel Gauge Indicates amount of diesel fuel available. - Tachometer Indicates engine speed in RPM's for 60 Hz operation.
+Water Temperature Gauge During normal operation this gauge be should read between 167°~203°F (75° ~95°C - Charging Ammeter Gauge Indicates the current being supplied by the engine's alternator which provides current for generator's control circuits and battery charging system. - 6.
+Fuel Gauge Indicates amount of diesel fuel available. - 7.
+Tachometer Indicates engine speed in RPM's for 60 Hz operation.
 This meter should indicate 1800 RPM's when the rated load is applied.
 In addition a built in hour meter will record the number of operational hours that the generator has been in use. - 8.
 Preheat Lamp As the engine cranks, this lamp will illuminate to indicate automatic preheating of the engine glow plugs.
 When the lamp turns off, this indicates that the preheat cycle is complete and the engine will start automatically. - 9.
-Warning Lamp This lamp will illuminate when a critical engine fault has occured. - 10.
-Engine Speed Switch This switch controls the speed of the engine (low/high). - 11.
-Auto START/STOP Engine Controller (ECU) This controller has a vertical row of status LED's (inset), that when lit indicate that an applied when lit, indicate that an engine malfunction (fault) has been detected.
+Warning Lamp This lamp will illuminate when a critical engine fault has occurred. - 10.
+Fuel Leak Detected Alarm Lamp This lamp will illuminate when fuel level is low (25.5 gal/98 liters) - 11.
+Engine Speed Switch This switch controls the speed of the engine (low/high). - 12.
+Auto START/STOP Engine Controller (ECU) This controller has a vertical row of status LED's (inset), that when lit, indicate that an engine malfunction (fault) has been detected.
 When a fault has been detected the engine controller will evaluate the fault and all major faults will shutdown the generator.
-During cranking cycle, the ECU will attempt to crank the engine for 10 seconds before disengaging.
+During cranking